Jump to the main content block

 Area B

-Multinational Management and Innvovation
+Multinational Management and Innovation

-► Multinational Management and Innvovation
+Multinational Management and Innovation (MMI)

 6 credits